thetechdog/base10tobaseB-converter/README.md

 # License
 I mean...
 I think it's pretty self-explanatory.
 But, if you want to optionally give credit, I appreciate it.
+Also, check the source code for the "no warranty" clause.